What is a paediatric Occupational Therapist?

 - Expected and unexpected behaviours

-- identifying emotions
+- Identifying and recognising emotions

 Sensory Processing

-- Modulating the body
+- Modulating different sensations in the body

-- processing the surrounding environment
+- Processing all the information input from the surrounding environment

 Handwriting

-- Letter formation
+- Letter formation and alignment

-- handwriting speed
+- Handwriting speed

-- pencil/pen grip
+- Pencil/pen grip

-- using helper hand
+- Using helper hand

-- utilising dominant hand
+- Utilising dominant hand

-- crossing the midline.
+- Crossing the midline.

 Gross Motor Skills